mbdriscoll/indigo/index.md

 ### Derived Operators
 We can combine the aforementioned operators to implement higher-level functionality.

-#### Unitary DFT matrix (`slo.operators.UnitaryFFT`)
+#### Unitary DFT matrix (`indigo.operators.UnitaryFFT`)

 ![UFFT Matrix](imgs/UnitaryFFT.png)

-The scaling effect of the DFT can be undone by an elementwise multiplication, represented in SLO as a diagonal matrix.
+The scaling effect of the DFT can be undone by an elementwise multiplication, represented in Indigo as a diagonal matrix.

-#### Centered DFT matrix (`slo.operators.CenteredFFT`)
+#### Centered DFT matrix (`indigo.operators.CenteredFFT`)

 ![CFFT Matrix](imgs/CenteredFFT.png)

 A centered DFT consists of an FFT Shift, followed by a standard FFT, followed by another FFT Shift.

-#### Non-uniform Fourier Transform (`slo.operators.NUFFT`)
+#### Non-uniform Fourier Transform (`indigo.operators.NUFFT`)

 ![NUFFT Matrix](imgs/NUFFT.png)

-SLO implements an NUFFT as a product of diagonal, FFT, and general sparse matrices (for apodization, FFT, and interpolation, respectively).
+Indigo implements an NUFFT as a product of diagonal, FFT, and general sparse matrices (for apodization, FFT, and interpolation, respectively).

 ## FAQ
-1. *What datatypes are supported?* `slo` only support single-precision complex floating point numbers at the moment, but it's not a fundamental limitation.
+1. *What datatypes are supported?* `indigo` only support single-precision complex floating point numbers at the moment, but it's not a fundamental limitation.